LanaKhalifa/deep-learning-flood-modeling/README.md

 # 🌊 Deep Learning Flood Modeling

-This repository presents a complete and modular pipeline for emulating hydrodynamic flood simulations using deep learning.
-It transforms traditional HEC-RAS model outputs into a format suitable for modern deep learning workflows, enabling rapid and scalable flood prediction.
+This repository provides a complete pipeline for emulating hydrodynamic flood simulations using deep learning.
+It transforms HEC-RAS (hydrodynamic simulation software) outputs into patch-based datasets, trains models to learn flood dynamics, and builds a closure model to scale patch predictions to full-domain simulations.

-The pipeline consists of three stages:
+The pipeline is organized into three stages:

-1. **From Simulations to Data** – Convert HEC-RAS outputs into structured, augmented patch datasets.
+1. **From Simulations to Data**
+   Converts HEC-RAS simulation outputs into structured and augmented datasets of terrain and water patches.
+   - **Directory**: `simulations_to_samples/`
+     Includes patch extraction, dataset creation, and dataloader generation scripts.

-2. **Training and Validation** – Train deep learning models to learn flood dynamics at the patch level.
+2. **Training and Validation**
+   Trains deep learning models to predict water depth evolution on 2D spatial patches.
+   - **Directory**: `multi_architecture_training/`
+     Contains model architectures, training scripts, and evaluation logic.

+3. **Closure Model**
-3. **Closure Model Application** – Build a closure model that translates patch-level predictions into full-domain flood simulations.
+   Builds a closure model that assembles patch-level predictions into coherent full-domain flood forecasts.

----
+   - **Directory**: `full_domain_closure_best_model/`
+     Includes utilities to map patch predictions back to the simulation domain grid.

+Additional key files:
+- `main.py` – Runs the full preprocessing pipeline.
+- `config.py` – Central configuration for paths, patch size, and simulation metadata.
+- `environment.yml` – Conda environment setup.
+- `utils/` – Shared utility functions.

 #### Terminology

 - **Simulation** = a **HEC-RAS plan**.
 These terms are used interchangeably.
 "Simulation" is more intuitive; "plan" is the term used in HEC-RAS.